wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-protect-information/includes/2-configure-data-loss-prevention.md

 - **Help users to stay compliant**.
 You can educate users about DLP policies and help them remain compliant without blocking their work.
 If a user tries to share a document containing sensitive information, a DLP policy can both send them an email notification, and display a policy tip that allows them to override the policy if there's a business justification.
 The same policy tips also appear in Outlook on the web, Outlook, Excel, PowerPoint, and Word.
 - **View DLP reports** showing content that matches your organization's DLP policies.
 To assess how your business is complying with a DLP policy, you'll see how many matches each policy and rule has over time.
 If a DLP policy allows users to override a policy tip and report a false positive, you can also view what users have reported.

-You create and manage DLP policies on the **Data loss prevention** page in the Microsoft 365 Microsoft 365 Defender portal.
+You create and manage DLP policies on the **Data loss prevention** page in the Microsoft 365 Defender portal.

 ## DLP policies for Microsoft Teams